A Global Storytelling Book for Children From Childsplay International

 Our Impact

-By organizing storytelling events, mask-making workshops, song and dance performances and other play-based learning projects, CPI and local partners provide a platform for vulnerable children to express themselves, learn and heal through the power of play.
+By organizing storytelling events, mask-making workshops, and performances, CPI provides a platform for vulnerable children to express themselves and grow.

 Guided by Piaget’s wisdom that “Play is the work of childhood,” we recognize that play shapes essential qualities like resilience, integrity, and creativity in young minds.